 Analysis of ENU-Induced Mutations in Mice Affecting Blood Clotting

 Our lab is focused on studying the genetics of blood coagulation.
 One particular blood-clotting disease, called venous thromboemboembolism, affects ~300,000 individuals/year in the United States.
 A polymorphism in the coagulation factor V gene, called Factor V Leiden (FVL), is the most common genetic risk factor for venous thrombosis, although it displays only 10% penetrance.
 We previously demonstrated synthetic lethality between homozygosity for FVL (FVQ/Q) and heterozygous tissue factor pathway inhibitor deficiency (TFPI+/–) in mice.
 To identify novel thrombosis modifier genes, we recently performed a mouse whole-genome ENU mutagenesis screen.
-By screening through 7,128 mice, we identified 98 putative thrombosis modifiers.
-We validated 14 of these and created mouse lines harboring these mutations.
-To expedite the identification of the suppressing mutations, we have Next-Gen whole-exome sequenced DNA from a mouse of each of the lines.
-We are presently screening through candidate mutations identified as a result of the Next-Gen sequencing.
+By screening through ~8,000 mice, we identified >120 putative thrombosis modifiers.
+We are now performing whole-exome sequencing in these mice in an effort to identify those genes carrying suppressing mutations.
+Candidate genes will be validated by gene targetting experiments and crosses into mice with the otherwise lethal gene combination.
 The identification of these suppressor mutations should provide novel insights into hemostatic regulation and will provide a starting point for future experiments aimed at determining the precise role of these genes in venous thrombosis and other hemostatic disorders.
-During this project, the student will participate in screening and validating the candidate modifier genes using mouse models.
+During this project, the student will participate in interpreting the whole exome sequence data and validating the candidate modifier genes using mouse models.

 Using CRISPR Technology to Modify COPII Genes in Human Cell Lines